 Are there any age limits for Rover Scouts?

-As long as you’re between 17-26 years old, anyone residing in Singapore can join, regardless of your nationality, race, religion, or gender.
+Other than the age limits mentioned, anybody residing in Singapore can join, regardless of your nationality, race, religion, or gender.

 I have no previous experience with Scouting, as I did not join the other sections when I was younger.
 Is this a problem?